 How much does it cost to move off the grid and start a new simple life, aiming for self-sufficiency?
 We go over the main financial implications and set your budget so you can take the leap.

-Searching for a property to build your home on is one thing - looking for a property to start an off-grid project, possibly in a foreign country where you don't speak the language - is a whole different thing.
+Searching for a property to start an off-grid project, possibly in a foreign country where you don't speak the language, is not simple.
 We'll help you with 7 simple steps to follow in order to find your dream piece of land!

 After the harvest, comes the oil: cold pressed, extra virgin, (uncertified) organic olive oil from empeltre olives, harvested by hand in Matarranya, Spain.